 TikTok pays according to authentic views and engagement levels, meaning that the more creative and engaging content you post, the more you’re rewarded.

-Aside from joining the Creator Fund, you can also use its ad platform to run native ads on a user’s feed.
+Aside from joining the Creativity Program, you can also use its ad platform to run native ads on a user’s feed.
 Before choosing this option, do some research into your target market to see if your customers use the platform.

 04. Sell products on TikTok